[Webinar] Docs-as-code without the complexity.→ Save your seat

 The documentation first tells you that you can import payroll data from an external app.
 Next, there are direct instructions on how to do that.

-Note how the information that doesn’t apply to all users, the part about using IDs instead of emails, is placed at the bottom so that it doesn’t clutter the crucial information.
+Notice that the content that isn’t relevant to every user—the section on using IDs instead of emails—is placed at the bottom so it doesn’t crowd the essential information.

 The skimmability of the document is also improved with the use of bullet lists.